tsunami416604/azure-docs.hu-hu/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

         // Add "else if" here to handle more types of rich content such as url, sound files, etc.
     }
     ```
-16. A helyi értesítések fent kezelésére nyissa meg a lemezkép nézetvezérlője a mentést `AppDelegate.m` a következő módszerekkel:
+16. A fenti helyi értesítést úgy kezelheti, ha megnyitja a képnézeti vezérlőt `AppDelegate.m` a következő módszerekkel:

     ```objc
     // Helper: redirect users to image view controller